This is most recent syllabus. Your final syllabus will be given during your first day of class

-This upper intermediate course (the equivalent of a fourth semester course) is designed to equip students with the ability to speak the language with a certain degree of confidence, to acquaint them with more complex grammatical structures, and to introduce them to authentic texts as a way to enhance their lexicon.
+This upper intermediate course (the equivalent of a fourth semester course) is designed to equip you with the ability to speak the language with a certain degree of confidence, to acquaint you with more complex grammatical structures, and to introduce you to authentic texts as a way to enhance their lexicon.
 The course begins with a grammatical review to reinforce and build upon the grammatical elements introduced in the first three semesters of study.

-Students will be introduced to a variety of authentic texts and materials (film clips, radio and TV segments, newspaper articles, literary excerpts) to develop their skills in reading, writing, listening and speaking.
-Students will gain the capacity for more complex written and oral expression.
-In-class activities, such as games, role-playing, presentations, and interviewing in pairs, provide the means by which students learn to differentiate various social contexts and build a vocabulary and socio-linguistic competence appropriate for each situation.
-Students will develop their use and understanding of more advanced grammatical structures, including:
+You will be introduced to a variety of authentic texts and materials (film clips, radio and TV segments, newspaper articles, literary excerpts) to develop your skills in reading, writing, listening, and speaking.
+You will gain the capacity for more complex written and oral expression.
+In-class activities, such as games, role-playing, presentations, and interviewing in pairs, provide the means by which you learn to differentiate various social contexts and build a vocabulary and socio-linguistic competence appropriate for each situation.
+You will develop your use and understanding of more advanced grammatical structures, including:

 - I pronomi doppi e relativi

 - Verbi riflessivi e particelle pronominali riflessive